Matterport (NASDAQ:MTTR) Releases FY 2022 Earnings Guidance

-A number of research firms recently weighed in on MTTR.
-Piper Sandler decreased their target price on Matterport from $26.00 to $10.00 and set an overweight rating on the stock in a report on Thursday.
-Credit Suisse Group decreased their price objective on Matterport from $29.00 to $23.00 and set an outperform rating on the stock in a report on Thursday.
-Deutsche Bank Aktiengesellschaft decreased their price objective on Matterport from $14.00 to $9.00 in a report on Friday.
-Wedbush decreased their price objective on Matterport from $38.00 to $10.00 in a report on Thursday.
-Finally, Zacks Investment Research lowered Matterport from a hold rating to a sell rating in a report on Wednesday, January 5th.
-One investment analyst has rated the stock with a sell rating and six have assigned a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of Buy and a consensus price target of $16.17.
+Several analysts have recently weighed in on the stock.
+Wedbush dropped their price objective on shares of Matterport from $38.00 to $10.00 in a report on Thursday, February 17th.
+Deutsche Bank Aktiengesellschaft decreased their price target on shares of Matterport from $14.00 to $9.00 in a research note on Friday, February 18th.
+Zacks Investment Research raised shares of Matterport from a hold rating to a buy rating and set a $7.75 price target on the stock in a research note on Saturday.
+Piper Sandler decreased their price target on shares of Matterport from $26.00 to $10.00 and set an overweight rating on the stock in a research note on Thursday, February 17th.
+Finally, Credit Suisse Group decreased their price target on shares of Matterport from $29.00 to $23.00 and set an outperform rating on the stock in a research note on Thursday, February 17th.
+Seven analysts have rated the stock with a buy rating, According to data from MarketBeat, Matterport has a consensus rating of Buy and a consensus price target of $14.96.

 Matterport Inc is a spatial data company driving the digital transformation of the built world.
 Matterport Inc, formerly known as Gores Holdings VI, is based in SUNNYVALE, Calif.